 Bart on the gravel road

-The gravel road continued until a river, that according to the GPS had a bridge.
+The gravel road continued until a river with a bridge, according to the GPS.
 There was only a weir and no bridge in sight.
 We checked our paper maps and realized we had to take a detour.
-After finding the route again we continued over a path of loose rocks.
+After finding the route again, we continued over a path of loose rocks.
 It was pretty hot today.
-With all those rocks and only dried up trees it looked like we were on an expedition in Africa.
+With all those rocks and only dried trees, it looked like we were on an expedition in Africa.

 On an expedition with our tropical hats.

 After those poor roads we were happy to be able to follow a real, asphalted one.
 It was around 4 in the afternoon when it was usually the hottest.
 Along the road we saw a shopping cart.
 Nearby sat a man in between rocks.
-He was homeless, but looked like some kind of wild animal.
-He was sawing a piece of metal with his back toward us.
+He looked like some wild animal and sawing a piece of metal with his back toward us.
 The sun had bleached his hair and browned his back.
 He looked like he had been sitting there for over a decade.

-The last town we would visit today was Ayllon, which was also where we wanted to buy food for tomorrow morning.
+The last town we visited today was Ayllon, where we wanted to buy food for tomorrow morning.
 There was no supermarket to be found.
-Our back up plan was to go out to dinner somewhere and hope we would find a place to buy food some time tomorrow morning.
-All restaurants told us we couldn't start eating before 9.
+Our backup plan was to go out to dinner somewhere and hope we find a place to buy food sometime tomorrow morning.
+All restaurants told us we could only start eating after 9.
 That was really late.
 Luckily we found a gate that let us into the village's hidden center.

 The center of Ayllon.

 In the center we found a bakery.
 After asking for a 'supermercado' we found one in an alley.
-We went there first and then returned to the bakery, which of course had closed in the 10 minutes we had been in the supermarket.
+We went there first and then returned to the bakery which, of course, had closed in the 10 minutes we had been in the supermarket.
 Fortunately, we found a second one in another alley.
-When we had gathered enough food for dinner and breakfast we left in search for a place to camp.
+When we had gathered enough food for dinner and breakfast we left in search of a place to camp.
 There was a campsite 20 km away, but we had already cycled quite far.
 Just outside of Ayllon we found a nice meadow.

 Our 'hotel' for the night

 There were cars on the road that might be able to see us, but it was the best we could find.
 We went to bed early, around 10.
-During the first hour it was way to warm to sleep.
+During the first hour it was way too warm to sleep.
 We also heard two animals call each other.
-It sounded like "hurrrrrrrrrr hurrrrrrrrrrrrr" a mix between a peacock and an hog.
+It sounded like "hurrrrrrrrrr hurrrrrrrrrrrrr" a mix between a peacock and a hog.